Referral Partner Agreement

 1. Definitions

-(a) "Referral" means a prospective customer introduced to Company by Partner through Partner's unique referral link, who (i) was not previously in Company's sales pipeline or an existing customer at the time of introduction, and (ii) has not been introduced by another referral partner.
+(a) "Referred Account" means a prospective customer account identified by Partner for attribution through Company's then-current partner referral workflow and accepted by Company in accordance with Section 2, where the prospect (i) was not previously in Company's sales pipeline or an existing customer at the time Company records the attribution, and (ii) is not already attributed to another partner under Company's referral records.

-(b) "Qualified Referral" means a Referral that results in the prospect executing a paid subscription agreement with Company and completing at least one full billing cycle payment.
+(b) "Qualified Referral" means a Referred Account that results in the prospect executing a paid Solo or Team subscription agreement with Company and completing at least one full billing cycle payment.

-(e) "Partner Portal" means the Company-provided online interface through which Partner can track Referrals, view commission status, and access marketing resources.
+(e) "Partner Portal" means the Company-provided online interface through which Partner can view commission status, access program resources, and use any partner workflows Company makes available from time to time.

-(c) No Exclusivity.
+(e) No Exclusivity Outside Attributed Referrals.
 This Agreement is non-exclusive.
 Partner may refer customers to competing products, and Company may engage additional referral partners, resellers, or direct sales efforts without restriction.
+Partner has no claim to any customer or prospect other than those that are active Referred Accounts attributed to Partner.

-(d) No Obligation to Accept.
-Company reserves the right to accept or decline any prospective customer at its sole discretion.
-Declining a prospect does not create any obligation to Partner.
+(f) No Obligation to Accept.
+Company reserves the right to accept or decline any Referred Account or prospective customer at its sole discretion.

 3. Commissions

 (a) Commission Rate.
-Partner shall earn a commission equal to fifteen percent (15%) of the MRR paid by each Qualified Referral for a period of twelve (12) months from the date of the Qualified Referral's first paid billing cycle ("Commission").
+Partner shall earn a commission equal to twenty percent (20%) of the MRR paid by each Qualified Referral for the duration of the Commission Period ("Commission").

 (b) Commission Commencement.
 Commissions begin accruing after the Qualified Referral completes their first full billing cycle payment.
 No Commission is owed on free trials, promotional periods, or billing cycles for which payment is not received.